 If you are familiar with the Pitstop Meta-model of performance, you will know that this is captured under Trust & Respect as one of the dynamics shown at the bottom of the model.
 That is fitting because if you are going to work as part of a team (and a pit team in particular) you have to feel safe – you have to trust the driver.
 Well, It all came to life in last weekend’s race in Bahrain, where the Kimi Raikkonen drove over the leg of one of his pit team as he accelerated out of the pitlane (see it on the BBC here: https://www.bbc.com/sport/formula1/43693181).

-Hopefully, as you enter the executive suite today you can be sure of being safe!
+Hopefully, as you enter the leader suite today you can be sure of being safe!